tigergraph/ecosys/demos/guru_scripts/docker/tutorial/draft.md

 ---

 ## OpenCypher CRUD Syntax

-OpenCypher provides full support for vertex and edge insertion, deletion, and attribute update.
+OpenCypher offers comprehensive support for performing CRUD (Create, Read, Update, Delete) operations on graph data.
+It provides an intuitive syntax to handle node and relationship manipulation, including their attributes.

 ### Insert Data

-`CREATE` clause in OpenCypher is used to add new nodes or relationships to the graph.
-If the node or relationship does not exist, it will be created, otherwise, it will be overwritten.
+The `CREATE` clause in OpenCypher is used to **add** new nodes or relationships to the graph.
+If the node or relationship does not already exist, it will be created.
+If it exists, it will be replaced with the new data.

 #### Insert Node
 The following query creates a new `Account` node with properties `name` and `isBlocked`: